A Safe and Supportive Learning Environment

 Dedicated Safeguarding Team

-Every course location has a dedicated safeguarding and welfare team made up of trained professionals.
-All staff — from tutors to seasonal team members — complete enhanced DBS checks and safeguarding training to the highest standards.
-They are approachable, experienced, and always available to provide advice, reassurance, and practical help.
+Every course location is supported by a dedicated safeguarding and welfare team made up of trained professionals.
+All staff — including tutors, House Parents, Welfare Officers, Course Directors, and seasonal team members — complete enhanced DBS checks and safeguarding training to the highest standards.

 Student Safety in Practice